VivaRado/Advent/README.md

 **  **

-**Research:**

-Encoding files based on Adobe Glyph list,  Operational Illustrator Adobe script to create layers from encoding file.
-Installed python 2.7 x32 for Fontlab, EPS export with proportional resize and proper positioning, fontlab script to import EPS.

-**Design:**

-Started Componentizing Advent, smart object placement scripts.

-**Post Production:**

-VRD TYPL for kerning - kerning compression and componentization

-**  **

 **Delivery**

-Advent Pro Variable will be delivered in 7 Weights and Variable format.
+Advent Pro Variable will be delivered in 7 Weights & 7 Italic Weights and Variable format.
 All the Adobe Illustrator scripts, Fontlab Python and additional scripts will be provided.
 Forks of the original libraries with their alterations, and Encoding Files.

-The delivered font files are provided in UFO, EPS, VFB, OTF.
+The delivered font files are provided in UFO, WOFF, WOFF2, OTF, TTF, EFO.

 All the above files are available on VivaRado Github Account.